MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-setreplyfilename.md

 ---
 title: bitsadmin setreplyfilename
-description: Reference topic for the bitsadmin setreplyfilename command, which specifies the path of the file that contains the server upload-reply. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the bitsadmin setreplyfilename command, which specifies the path of the file that contains the server upload-reply. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article